Go (tuna) fish.

-This recipe for easy, classic tuna melts (open-faced, if you please) is as good as it gets for those who love an easy lunch with a big side of nostalgia.
+This recipe for easy, classic open face tuna melts is as good as it gets for those who love an easy lunch with a big side of nostalgia.

 All About This Classic Tuna Melt